 Goodell said Trump’s comments revealed an “unfortunate lack of respect” for the league and its players.
 The NFLPA also rejected Trump’s comments, saying it would defend players’ rights to freedom of expression.

 “This union will never back down when it comes to protecting the constitutional rights of our players as citizens,” tweeted DeMaurice Smith, executive director of the National Football League Players Association, referring to the First Amendment’s guarantee of the right to free speech.

-Trump’s initial comments back in September galvanized those who felt strongly opposed to the kneeling protest into action.
-Football fans once again outraged over the controversy posted videos of burned jerseys, game tickets and other memorabilia on social media under the hashtag #NFLBurnNotice.
+Trump’s initial comments back in September 2017 elicited similarly divisive responses from the public.
+Football fans outraged over the controversy posted videos of burned jerseys, game tickets and other memorabilia on social media under the hashtag #NFLBurnNotice.

 On Sept.
-27, members of the New York City Council took a knee on the steps of City Hall to show their support for the NFL and the movement Kaepernick sparked.
+27, 2017, members of the City Council took a knee on the steps of City Hall to show their support for the NFL and the movement Kaepernick sparked.

 “We decided it was time to show again that one, we believe in free speech and two, that protesting is the most American thing one can do; it is in fact the only thing that ever propelled this country to move forward,” said Councilman Jumaane D. Williams (D-Brooklyn) of the group’s message to Trump.